White-Label AI Agents for Digital Marketing Agencies: Add to Your Service Stack (2026)

 Flat monthly retainer

-One fixed monthly fee for setup, monitoring, reporting, and optimization.
+One monthly fee covers monitoring, reporting, support, and agreed optimization.

-The setup fee covers initial configuration, while the retainer covers ongoing management.
+The setup fee covers initial configuration.
+The retainer covers ongoing management.

 Once the packages and pricing are clear, the next step is understanding what BotPenguin provides behind the scenes to help agencies deliver them under their own brand.

-250+ Agencies Already Use BotPenguin To Deliver AI Agent Services Under Their Own Brand.
+250+ Partners Already Use BotPenguin To Deliver AI Agent Services Under Their Own Brand.
 Start With One Client This Week — Live In 12 Hours.
-Plans From $1,500/yr.

 How BotPenguin’s Agency Partner Program Works